enkidevs/curriculum/typescript/introduction/tsc-data-types-ii/tsc-object-type-comparison.md

 TypeScript has 3 ways to represent an object with slightly different behaviors.

-Since almost everything in JavaScript is an object[1], the `Object` type can be used to represent any type that is considered to contain a value:
+Since any defined value in JavaScript is an object[1], the `Object` type can be used to represent any type that is considered to contain a value:

 ```ts
 let num: Object = 3;